OpenEnroth/OpenEnroth/HACKING.md

 * Use `enum class`es followed by `using enum` statements instead of ordinary `enum`s.
 This provides type safety without changing the syntax.
 For flags, use `Flags` class.
 * It's OK to use plain `enum`s if you really need to have implicit casts to integer types, but this is a very rare use case.
 If you're using `enum` values to index into some array, consider using `enum class` coupled with `IndexedArray`.
 * Make your code speak for itself when it comes to ownership.
 If a function takes ownership of one of its parameters, it should take `std::unique_ptr` by value.
 If it allocates its result and passes ownership to the caller, then it should return `std::unique_ptr`.
+* Use an `int` unless you need something else.
+Don’t try to avoid negative values by using `unsigned`, this implies many changes to the usual behavior of integers and can be a source of bugs.
+See a section in [core guidelines](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#arithmetic) for more info.
+However, don't overdo it, use `size_t` for indexing into STL containers.

 There is a lot of code in the project that doesn't follow these conventions.
 Please feel free to fix it, preferably not mixing up style and logical changes in the same PR.